 Keep emotions in check.
 Emotional stress is hard for anyone, much less someone that has a very serious illness.
 Are you being greedy with your behavior?
 Causing unnecessary drama?
 When you see unnecessary stress arising, head it off at the pass.
 Explain to your family, even your young children that fighting, disagreeing, being difficult, and conflict of all kinds make the person with MS sicker.

-Concede control on some things.
+Concede control over some things.
 When someone has MS they lose control over their future and generally speaking their health.
-As a result, with MS, like many other chronic illnesses cause some people to feel they have to "micromanage" or over control other aspects of life.
+As a result, MS, like many other chronic illnesses cause some people to feel they have to "micromanage" or overcontrol other aspects of life.
 When I see this happening in my family I am okay with this need to control something and recognize it is just a part of all of us needing to feel like we have some control in our life.

 Plan for the future.
 Make decisions about where you live and what you do that can be adapted to changing physical ability.
 Think about remodeling a bathroom to be more accessible.
 Think about putting in a sidewalk that's easy to balance on or could accommodate a scooter or wheelchair.
 Taking the right steps now can mean that the future will not be stressful for everyone.
 Try not to make it seem like the worst is coming, just make it a part of natural evolution.

 Realize that symptoms can come and go, especially with relapsing-remitting MS. While you might need to use a cane or wheelchair today, it might not be that way tomorrow.
 Progressive MS does not have as much of this back and forth, but other people can experience ups and downs.
 Try to be adaptable and understanding and flow with the uncertainty.